Last Updated on December 19, 2019

 Image 14 – Xray Of Intercondylar Fracture of Humerus With Diaphyseal Extension

 Anteroposterior and lateral view xrays of a young adult with fracture of distal humerus extending up to diaphysis.

 The patient was treated with open reduction and internal fixation using long recon plates and cancellous screws.

 Image 15 – An Unusual Fracture Of Proximal End Ulna Along With Dislocation of Radial Head

-An unusual of fracture of upper end of ulna
+An unusual of fracture of upper end of the ulna

-The fracture involves vertical split upper part of shaft of ulna along with coronoid process of ulna.
+The fracture involves a vertical split upper part of the shaft of ulna along with the coronoid process of the ulna.

 Image 16 – Lateral View Radiograph of Fracture Capitellum